 Josie Sommer is an illustrator based in London.
 Her work draws on literature, music and art history.
-I initially reached out to her for a print on Etsy, but after a few conversations, I knew immediately she was the first person I wanted to interview.
+Focusing on quirky, awkward, yet endearing characters.

 What was your first commissioned piece?

 My first commission was an editorial illustration for Scottish magazine called The Skinny.
 It was for their Clubbing Highlights page and at first, I wasn’t sure that my style of illustration really suited clubbing as a theme, but I painted two women dancing around their handbags, looking slightly uneasy (much like I would be), and I became really pleased with it.
 As my first job, it really stretched me in thinking about subjects that I wouldn’t normally have considered, which was really fun.

 My style is inspired by the things I love – music (Bo Diddley, Shangri-Las, Link Wray…), art (modernist sculpture, expressionism and mid-century design) and literature (Carson McCullers, J.D Salinger, stuff that sparkles or quietly observes).
 But then there are also places, people and films that inspire me too.

 Which is the piece you’re most proud of?